ThomasLane1820/Chicago-Crime-Analysis/README.md

 ## General Description
   The main goal of this project is to provide an in-depth analysis of crime distribution, how the frequency of crimes has changed over time, and specific district crime rates in Chicago, [using data from cityofchicago.org](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/data).
 I'll be addressing the year-over-year change in crime incidence starting with data from 2002 up until 2022, along with looking into the seasonality, or lack thereof, of crimes.
 Beyond that, I'll also be using S/ARIMA and other models to forecast potential crime rates using a varying range of data to assist in visualizing the change in crime rates.
 Additionally, I explore individual districts in Chicago to examine which crimes have disproportionally higher arrest rates and a higher rate of occurrence.
 For what appears to be significant outliers, I'll be doing additional research beyond the dataset itself to see if there is any knowledge to be gained; for exmaple, there is only one report of domestic abuse in the twenty two years of data collection.

 I used Jupyter Notebook along with a number of Python libraries to perform the initial inspection, cleaning, and analysis.
-Some of the libraries used are Pandas, Seaborn, Matplotlib, Pmdarima, and StatsModels. **GO INTO DETAILL**
+Some of the libraries used are Pandas, Seaborn, Matplotlib, Pmdarima, and StatsModels.
 Tableau was used as a method to clearly present patterns and forecasts.
 The final Tableau dashboard neatly displays relevant and meaningful data. **GO INTO DETAIL**